-Robert L. Frost Elementary School agrees to implement the statutory requirements of section 1118 of the ESEA to ensure that the required level parental involvement policies meet the requirements, and each includes, as a component, a school-parent-student compact.
+Robert L. Frost Elementary School agrees to implement the statutory requirements of Every Student Succeeds Act (ESSA) to ensure that the required level parental engagement policies meet the requirements, and each includes, as a component, a school-parent-student compact.
 Annually, the school will hold a joint meeting with parents to review, update, and adopt the policy.
 Frost Elementary will notify parents of the policy in an understandable and uniform format and, to the extent practicable, in language parents can understand.
 The policy will be made available to the local community and updated periodically to meet the changing needs of parents, students, and the school.
 The policy will be on file in the school office and posted on the school’s website.

-· that parents are full partners in their child’s education and are included, as appropriate, in decision making and on advisory committees to assist in the education of their child and the carrying out of other activities such as those described in section 1118 of the ESEA.
+- that parents are full partners in their child’s education and are included, as appropriate, in decision making and on advisory committees to assist in the education of their child and the carrying out of other activities such as those described in the ESSA.

-The school will hold an annual meeting in October to notify parents and students of Frost’s participation in the Title I program and to inform parents of the requirements of a Title I school and the rights of the parents to be involved.
-A minimum of four parent involvement meetings will be held each school year.
+The school will hold an annual meeting in September to notify parents and students of Frost’s participation in the Title I program and to inform parents of the requirements of a Title I school and the rights of the parents to be involved.
+A minimum of four parent engagement meetings will be held each school year.
 The focus of each meeting will be to involve parents in their child’s education, to allow parents opportunities for input in making decisions relating to their child’s education, to give input for improvement of parent opportunities to be involved, and to review the school wide Title I plan and use of funds.
-For the 2017-2018 school year, Frost Elementary’ s Title I funds will be used to provide supplemental services (after school classes, tutorials, materials for tutorials, summer school, supplies for summer school, teacher professional development, and hire additional staff) for the academic success of students at risk for not meeting standards.
+For the 2020-2021 school year, Frost Elementary’ s Title I funds will be used to provide supplemental services (after school classes, tutorials, materials for tutorials, summer school and supplies for summer school) for the academic success of students at risk for not meeting standards.

-On a timely and regular basis, the parents will work with the school to review, plan, and improve programs under the parent involvement policy.
-Parent input is called for at the four meetings or a parent can schedule an individual appointment with the principal to discuss his or her ideas for improvement of the program and or the schools overall achievement.
-If the schoolwide Title I program plan is not satisfactory to the parents, the school will submit parents’ comments on the plan to External Funding and revise the plan as advised by the HISD Title I Part A Parental Involvement Program Administrator and other District designees.
-To the extent practicable, the school will provide full opportunities for the participation of parents with limited English proficiency, parents with disabilities, and parents of migratory children, including providing information and school reports required under section 1111 of the ESEA in an understandable and uniform format and including alternative formats upon request and, to the extent practicable, in language parents understand.
+On a timely and regular basis, the parents will work with the school to review, plan, and improve programs under the parent engagement policy.
+Parent input is called for at the four meetings or a parent can schedule an individual appointment with the principal to discuss his or her ideas for improvement of the program and or the school’s overall achievement.
+If the school wide Title I program plan is not satisfactory to the parents, the school will submit parents’ comments on the plan to External Funding and revise the plan as advised by the HISD Title I Part A Parental Engagement Program Administrator and other District designees.
+To the extent practicable, the school will provide full opportunities for the participation of parents with limited English proficiency, parents with disabilities, and parents of migratory children, including providing information and school reports required under section 1111 of the ESSA in an understandable and uniform format and including alternative formats upon request and, to the extent practicable, in language parents understand.